 Who am I?

 My name is Dave and I live in Yorkshire in the north of England and have been here all my life.
 Since 2019 I have been a full-time carer for my wife, Donna, who has multiple sclerosis.
-I also live with four cats – Kain, Razz, Buggles and Frodo.
-Two others cats, Charlie and Bilbo, passed away in 2018 and 2020 respectively.
+I also live with three cats – Kain, Razz and Buggles.
+Three others cats, Charlie, Bilbo, and Frodo passed away in 2018, 2020 and 2021 respectively.

 Why this blog?

 This isn’t my first time blogging.
 In the past I used to blog regularly and self-published a handful of books as well.
 If you did deep you can still find them.
 Then in 2015 I started training to be an English teacher and writing took a backseat.
 Teaching didn’t work out for me, nor did my next job as an assessor of IT apprentices, and I then had to give up work to become a carer which presented a completely different kind of challenge, both physically and mentally.
 So at the dawn of 2019 I have returned to blogging.
 It feels good to brush off the writing cobwebs.

 What can I expect?

 I intend for this blog to have a variety of content.
 I’ll hopefully be revisiting creative writing at some stage.
 I’m a keen runner so will likely blog about that.
 I enjoy music, films, books, theatre, museums and art galleries so you can expect some musings in those areas.
 I love travel so you can expect a blog or two about places I want to share once I travel again.
 I follow Barnsley FC (bring on the laughter!) and may be partial to the odd rant or effusive post about them but rest assured there won’t be many, not the effusive ones anyway.

 Who is this blog for?